pyscaffold/pyscaffold/docs/extensions.rst

     the correct location of the files relative to the current working directory.

+As shown by the previous example, the :mod:`~pyscaffold.operations` module also contains file operation **modifiers** that can be used to change the assigned file op.
+These modifiers work like standard `Python decorators`_: instead of being a file op themselves, they receive a file operation as argument and return a file operation, and therefore can be used to *wrap* the original file operation and modify its original behaviour.
+By default, all the file ops in the :obj:`pyscaffold.operations` package don't even need an explicit argument, when called with zero arguments :obj:`~pyscaffold.operations.create` is assumed.

-As shown by the previous example, the :mod:`~pyscaffold.api.helpers` module also presents constants that can be used as metadata.
-The ``NO_OVERWRITE`` flag avoids an existing file to be overwritten when ``putup`` is used in update mode.
-Similarly, ``NO_CREATE`` avoids creating a file from template in update mode, even if it does not exist.
+:obj:`~pyscaffold.operations.no_overwrite` avoids an existing file to be overwritten when ``putup`` is used in update mode.
+Similarly, :obj:`~pyscaffold.operations.skip_on_update` avoids creating a file from template in update mode, even if it does not exist.

-For more sophisticated extensions which need to read and parse their own command line arguments it is necessary to override :obj:`activate <pyscaffold.api.Extension.augment_cli>` that receives an :class:`argparse.ArgumentParser` argument.
-This object can then be modified in order to add custom command line arguments that will later be stored in the ``opts`` dictionary.
-Just remember the convention that after the command line arguments parsing, the extension function should be stored under the ``extensions`` attribute (a list) of the :mod:`argparse` generated object.
-For reference check out the implementation of the :ref:`namespace extension <examples/namespace-extension>` as well as the `pyproject extension`_ which serves as a blueprint for new extensions.
+On the other hand, :obj:`~pyscaffold.operations.add_permissions` will change the file access permissions if it is created or already exists in the disk.

 Activating Extensions